Ventis Pro 5 redesign

 My design incorporates interface changes and a playful form factor into a possible Ventis Pro5.

-Panic lights flash to alert the user to danger or man down.
+Panic lights flash to alert the user of danger or man down.

 Process